Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter3.md

 }
 ```

 This class now have its own protocol.
-Any class delegating an instance of ou *DelegationVC* will have to implement its methods.
+Any class delegating an instance of our *DelegationVC* will have to implement its methods.
 Additionally, create a new property *delegate*.
 Any instance of *DelegationVC* must have its delegate:

 ```swift
 var poi: POI!